csoltenborn/GoogleTestAdapter/Overview.md

 Google Test Adapter can be installed in two ways:

-* Install through the Visual Studio Gallery - search for *Google Test Adapter*
+* Install through the Visual Studio Gallery - search for *Google Test Adapter*.
+This will make sure that the extension is updated automatically
-* Download the VSIX installer
+* Download and launch the [VSIX installer](https://ci.appveyor.com/api/buildjobs/nqkie3qal53y9mhq/artifacts/GoogleTestExtension/GoogleTestAdapterVSIX/bin/Release/GoogleTestAdapterVSIX.vsix)

 After restarting VS, your tests will be displayed in the test explorer at build completion.
 If they don't, switch on *Debug mode* at *Tools/Options/Google Test Adapter/General*, which will show on the test console whether your test executables are recognized by GTA.
 If they don't, configure a *Test discovery regex* at the same place.